Bobby Ologun: Assault controversies

 He was banned from appearing on Japanese television for three months and was confined to his quarters from January to April 2006 by the geinokai following the assault incident.
 He has since returned to television, but his appearances and bookings have been sparse as compared to before the incident.
 This was believed to be because the talent agency that held his contract, R&A Promotions, was not sending any jobs his way due to the bad publicity surrounding the incident.
 Ologun was still under contract to R&A until December 2007.
 For that reason, and even though he was under contract and the legality of his actions were questionable, in May 2006, Ologun announced the start of his own independent talent agency, Alemco Productions.
 However, on September 8, 2006 an announcement on Ologun's blog by R&A Promotions mentioned that they had come to a reconciliation with Ologun and were representing him once again.

 On May 16, 2020, police were called to his residence by his Japanese national wife (Kyoko Konda) after reports that he had struck her in the face in front of their three children.
+He was arrested and released 2 days later on May 18 21:19.
+In a press conference his wife stated that she had endured "all kinds of domestic violence over a long period."
+Saitama Police later searched their home in connection with the case.
+The trial began in December 3, 2020.

+On October 9, 2021, Ologun rescued a drowning man from a river in Koshigaya, Saitama.
+On November 5, 2021 he was presented a letter of appreciation by the Saitama Police Department.